LionelBeato/capybaras/week-1/day-3/OVERVIEW.md

 ### HTML/CSS

 1. Work on your HTML/CSS fundamentals.
 2. Practice some CSS!
-See if you can make
+See if you can make a few classes in a seperate stylesheet.
+Be sure to link your `.css` file to your `.html` document.

 ## Hand in Assignments